 Single-cell chromatin dynamics during transcriptional switches

 To achieve cellular identities dynamic and fine-tuned spatio-temporal regulation is essential when multipotent cells become specified into different lineages.
-We will investigate plasticity in establishment and maintenance of cell type-specific identities using single-cell Oligopaints-based FISH technology at homolog-specific and multiplexed single-molecule super-resolution level.
+We investigate plasticity in establishment and maintenance of cell type-specific identities using single-cell Oligopaints-based FISH technology at homolog-specific and multiplexed single-molecule super-resolution level.